Code-Institute-Submissions/milestone-project-135/README.md

 ### Scope plane:
 The key features of the website were developed based on the main aims of the website and user needs, as well as my current skill-set of HTML, CSS, JavaScript and API use.
 Users should be able to do the following on the website:

-* Watch a video to learn some simple netball drills and ball skills parents and children can do at home – I would embed a YouTube video in the HTML code for this feature, plus a link to the England Netball website where more videos can be found.
+* Watch a video to learn some simple netball drills and ball skills that children can do at home – I would embed a YouTube video in the HTML code for this feature, plus a link to show users where more videos can be found.
-* Take a multiple-choice quiz to learn more about netball, including the benefits of playing netball as well as some fun facts about the sport - I would write this using JavaScript.
+* Take a multiple-choice quiz to learn more general knowledge about netball - I would write this using JavaScript.
 * Learn more about England’s Vitality Netball Superleague, by engaging with a map to view where the superleague teams are based, and also have the opportunity to click on a links on each map marker to visit the individual team websites - I would use the Google Maps API for this feature.
-* Sign up to a newsletter, in order to keep interested parents informed about ways they can practise netball and engage their children in netball at home - I would use EmailJS for this feature.
+* Sign up to a newsletter, in order to keep interested users informed about ways they can practise netball and engage their children in netball at home - I would use EmailJS for this feature.

 ### Structure plane: